gafusion/doc/html/src/cgyro.rst

 Data input
 ----------

 The primary CGYRO input file is :doc:`input.cgyro <cgyro/cgyro_table>`.
-Profile data can be optionally captured from  :ref:`input.profiles`.
+Profile data can be optionally captured from  :ref:`input.gacode`.

 Data output, python interface, and plotting
 -------------------------------------------